Rehab visits are child's play at Children's

 Once kids get used to rehab, many look forward to therapy visits.
 Parents seem to like it here, too.
 In a recent survey, more than 90 percent of parents said the rehab team at Children's always treated them with courtesy and respect.

 You want your child to get the most out rehab.
 So do we.
 By teaming up, we can help your child knock it out of the park.

-LEARN MORE ABOUT OUR DEVELOPMENTAL AND REHABILITATION PROGRAM
+LEARN MORE ABOUT OUR REHABILITATION MEDICINE PROGRAM